ieee-vgtc/ieeevis.org/content/info/presenter-information/presenting-virtually.md

 As the chair you will provide live introductions to each recorded talk and ask the presenter question from sli.do, similar to the typical chair role in an in-person conference.
-Each title slide for a session will contain a QR code that will allow attendees to ask sli.do queations ono their mobile devide. **Please point out this code and remind attendees to use sli.do for their questions**  Select sli.do questions, which will be sorted by most popular, and read back to the presenter over Zoom.
-The technican will moderate the sli.do questions.
+Each title slide for a session will contain a QR code that will allow attendees to ask sli.do questions on their mobile device. **Please point out this code and remind attendees to use sli.do for their questions**  Sli.do questions will be sorted by most popular and will be moderated by the technican.
 It is important you repeat each question back over Zoom so that the presenter and other attendees can hear them.
 Please also see our example video from 2020 below on chairing the session.
 The only differences this year are the use of sli.do and the removal of youtube chat.